Let's understand what video pitching is and how to go about it the right way.

 Your video pitch, like the other assets you produce, is subject to metrics for analytics.

-StoryXpress offers powerful analytics like engagement graphs and video heatmaps to help you track how exactly your prospects are receiving your videos.
+StoryXpress offers powerful video analytics like engagement graphs and video heatmaps to help you track how exactly your prospects are receiving your videos.

 These analytics show you what part of the videos are getting the most engagement, or at what point are the users bouncing off.